Miguel Cabrera Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox surrender the second-most home runs in baseball (74 total, 1.4 per game).
+- White Sox pitchers combine to surrender 84 total home runs at a rate of 1.4 per game (second-most in baseball).

-- Cease (3-3) gets the starting nod for the White Sox in his 12th start of the season.
-He has a 4.60 ERA in 58 2/3 innings pitched, with 60 strikeouts.
+- His most recent appearance came on Thursday, May 18 against the Cleveland Guardians, when the righty threw six innings, surrendering two earned runs while giving up six hits.

-- In his last time out on Tuesday, the right-hander threw six innings against the Cleveland Guardians, giving up two earned runs while surrendering five hits.
+- The 32-year-old has put up an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.